 Well yes of course we are!
 Given our powers from the earth, sky, moon, sun, the stars and the herbs that harness these cosmic energies… But guess what you are too!

 The SuperFeast crew are an allegiance of SuperHumans brought together by the SuperPowers these beautiful tonic herbs have given us.
 You can call us the The Tao Dream Team baby!
 Kidding!
 But seriously you can if you want, it’ll make us feel special.

 The short answer is yes!
-Recycle those jars people, the earth (and the fairies need your help!)
+Repurpose those jars people, they are too good to throw away or even recycle.
+We want you re-using!
+The earth (and the fairies) need your help!

 We deliberately choose to only work with herbal extract powders, we do so, simply, for their convenience and medicinal potency (ours are extracted at a 10:1 ratio; 10kgs of herb is reduced down into a 1kg concentrate).
 We wholeheartedly believe the kitchen is the heart of the home and feel herbs extracted in this way can be easily integrated into the daily diet as functional foods.
 Traditionally tonic herbs were incorporated in a similar way, primarily taken in teas and culinary dishes throughout the day.

 Most herbs need to undergo some form of processing in order for their medicinal properties to become bio-available for human consumption.
 A process that may involve steeping the herb in boiling water for 20 mins - 2+ hrs or leaving it to extract in alcohol for weeks, months or even years!
 This can be a lengthy process and who has time for that in this modern age..